 Regulation: None (registered with the Financial Commission Compensation Fund).
 Minimum deposit: $50.
 Payout potential: Up to 95%.
 Tradable markets: Indices, stocks, forex, and commodities.
 Platform: Proprietary terminal.
 Demo access: Yes.

-Minimum Deposit: Start from $50, suitable for smaller initial commitments.
+Minimum deposit: Start from $50, suitable for smaller initial commitments.

 Assets: Around 49 instruments across currencies, commodities, equities, and indices.